daqiren888/w251/HW11/README.md

 In this homework, I trained a Lunar Lander module to land properly using Jetson Nano 4G.
 Use Reinforcement Learning and tweak the model parameters to improve the model results.

+(1) the PQN parameters have been reconfigured to reach the better precision; (2) the model layers have been increase by 1 layer; (3) The final Average Reward:  260.1056624914775

 ### My modifications

 (1) Configuration for PQN parameters